juanchaur/todo-backbonejs/README.md

-todo-backbonejs
+To do app - BackboneJS
 ===============

-Todo app with BackboneJS
+This is a Todo App with BackboneJS

 This is a Todo app using Yeoman as webapp scaffolding and the backbone generator

+# Install and run #
+    git clone git@github.com:juanchaur/todo-backbonejs.git
+    npm install
+    bower install
+    grunt server

+To build the app
+    grunt build